CAVE-PNP/116-stefan-rass/max_notes/isa-vs-coq.md

   - comparatively simple to use
 - contra
   - **confusing goal structure and application rules**
-  - automation sometimes leads to large leaps in reasoning, missing details => harder to follow
+  - automation sometimes leads to large leaps in reasoning, missing details
+    - proofs are harder to follow
   - lack of good inspection tools (view step-by-step results from automatic solver)
+  - lack of unified search/print tools
+  - lack of concise documentation
+    - everything in paper structure
+    - searching terms in `isar-ref.pdf` is tedious and sometimes inconclusive

 The language of Coq with the solvers of Isabelle would be an ideal combination.